 These chocolate chip cookies without brown sugar are simple and easy chewy cookies perfect for any occasion.
 Packed with chocolate chips, these sweet buttery cookies are always a hit.

 Finally, a chocolate chip cookie recipe without brown sugar.
 Perfect for those of us that don't often restock the pantry like we should before we start baking.
-The mood for warm from the oven cookies arises, but the desire to shop for all of the ingredients does not.
+I'm guilty of this almost weekly.

 For the specific quantities, see the recipe card below.